jeena/kidsnote-backup/README.md

 This will run the script every day at midnight or once you wake up your computer:

+1. Change the working directory to where you checked out the code in systemd/kidsnote.service
 1. `cp systemd/kidsnote.service ~/.config/systemd/user/`
 2. `cp systemd/kidsnote.timer ~/.config/systemd/user/`
 3. `systemctl --user daemon-reload`